The 2025 Carer Wellbeing Survey is open

 For information about how your privacy is protected, and further details about the funding and conduct of this project, please see the Information Sheet available through the survey link.

-You can call the research team on 1800 981 499, or email via [email protected].
+You can call the research team at the University of Canberra on 1800 981 499, or email via [email protected].
 You can also contact Carers Australia.

 Roughly 30 to 60 minutes, depending on the type and level of care that is being provided.

-All participants over the age of 14 who complete the survey prior to the 15th of April 2024 will be eligible to enter the draw to win one of 13 prizes worth a total of $5000.
+All participants over the age of 14 who complete the survey prior to closing on 18 April 2025 will be eligible to enter the draw to win a prize, as specified on the pages of the survey.

-All prizes will be drawn at 2pm on 24th April 2024 at the Health Research Institute, Building 23, University Drive South, Bruce, ACT, 2617.
-The winner will be notified in writing, by email or post, within five working days of the prize draw
+All prizes will be drawn at 2pm on 21 April 2025 at the Health Research Institute, Building 23, University Drive South, Bruce, ACT, 2617.
+Winners will be notified in writing, by email or post, within five working days of the prize draw.